deltachat/deltachat-pages/en/help.md

 - Sending and receiving messages takes a few seconds, typically.
 Sometimes there are cases where it takes longer but that is arguably true as well for any other messenger.
+- Instant chatting works fast if both parties are actively using the app.
+It's sometimes slower if the app is running in background.
+- Receiving messages then can take minutes because both Android and iOS often stop Delta Chat from running in the background, and only wake it up occassionally.
+This artifical delay is usually worse on iOS than on Android.
-- There is an issue that can delay message delivery, though: receiving messages in the background.
-For privacy reasons, Delta Chat doesn't use Google Cloud Messaging (GCM) or the Apple Push Notification Service (APNS).
+- Note that Delta Chat doesn't use Google Cloud Messaging (GCM) or the Apple Push Notification Service (APNS), because this leads to user tracking and central control which Delta Chat aims to avoid as much as feasible.
-- On Android, this is usually not a problem, if you allow Delta Chat to run in the background.
-On iOS that's unfortunately less reliable.
-On Desktop, it's no problem at all.
-- That Android and iOS kill apps running in the background is a general problem of many apps.
+- However, that Android and iOS kill apps running in the background is a problem for many legitimate apps.
 For more information, see [dontkillmyapp.com](https://dontkillmyapp.com/).